Eternal Generation of the Son – Is it Biblical?

 The Bible is clear that the Father generated the Son and that the Son is subordinate to the Father but the theory of Eternal Generation attempts to explain “begotten” in such a way that the Son is independent from and equal to the Father.

-As the discussion above shows, Eternal Generation is largely based on extra-Biblical speculation.
+This discussion shows that Eternal Generation is largely based on extra-Biblical speculation.
 “The secret things belong to the LORD our God” (Deut 29:29) but theologians insist on explaining the unexplainable.
-The theory of the Eternal Generation reveals the arrogance of man.
+The theory of the Eternal Generation reveals man’s arrogance.

 Ignatius of Antioch described the Son as our God.